Verena Stefan

 Verena Stefan (3 October 1947 – 29 November 2017) was a Swiss-born feminist and writer living in Germany, later in Canada.

 She was born in Bern and moved to Berlin in 1968 to become a physical therapist and study sociology at the Free University of Berlin.
-Her first book Häutungen (Shedding) (1975) was based on her experiences living in Berlin.
+Her first book Häutungen (Sheddings) (1975) was based on her experiences living in Berlin.
 In 1980, she published a book of poems Mit Füßen, mit Flügeln (With feet, with wings).

 With Gabriele Meixner, she has published German translations of Dream of a Common Language by Adrienne Rich and Lesbian Peoples by Monique Wittig.
 Stefan has also published essays on writing for Die Zeit and Frauenoffensive.